|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Clearly, Ron’s inferiority made him feel obligated to gain a superior edge even over his wife and children.
 This edge provides clients with temporary relief from inferior feelings, but perpetuates the manifestations of anger.

 a.
 For example, Ron labeled the first column "Verbal Dialogue."
 In this column, Ron wrote the things he said.
 When his son was doing his chores slowly, Ron would yell, "Why do I have to yell to get you to move?"

 b.
 The second column was labeled "Inner Monologue."
 Ron wrote what he thought his son may be thinking.
 Ron wrote, "Dad is an asshole.
 He yells and is always mad because he thinks that keeps him on top of everything."

 c.
 In the third column, Ron wrote what he could have said to illicit the response he wanted.
 This column was labeled Equality Response.
 Ron wanted his son to work faster, so he wrote, "I know chores aren’t any fun, but as soon as you’re done you can go play."
 Ron and I discussed the benefits of recognizing underlying values and how he could apply the technique to become more assertive.

-On this track, we discussed how other emotions create anger.
+In this section, we discussed how other emotions create anger.
 These methods of anger creation are: pride influences anger, fear’s effects on anger, loneliness creates anger, and anger can reflect inferiority feelings.

-On the next track, we will discuss the two intentions of anger displays.
+In the next section, we will discuss the two intentions of anger displays.
 Anger is displayed by choice as negative anger or positive anger.
 I’ll also explain Rational Emotive Therapy.